temporalio/documentation/blog/2022-03-01-temporal-rest.md

 });
 ```

-To pass a parameter to the `increment` Signal, you should pass a JSON-encoded HTTP request body to the Signal's POST endpoint, and to pass a parameter to the `getCount` Query, you should add a query string to the Query's GET endpoint.
+To pass a parameter to the `increment` Signal, we pass a JSON-encoded HTTP request body to the Signal's POST endpoint, and to pass a parameter to the `getCount` Query, we add a query string to the Query's GET endpoint.
-Below is an example using curl.
+Here's an example using `curl`:

 ```
 $ curl -X POST http://localhost:3000/workflow/counterWorkflow